-Turn plywood, paint and vintage knobs into an antique-inspired sign that's a practical and eye-catching accessory for any kitchen.
+Turn plywood, paint and vintage knobs into a rustic sign that's a practical and eye-catching accessory.

 - 34" x 10" piece of wood or plywood